School Shark Tag Awareness – How You Can Help

 By Alex Burton

 New Zealand is a host to a variety of shark species from well-known species such as the great white – Carcharodon carcharias and whale sharks – Rhincodon typus to deep-sea species like the smalltooth sandtiger – Odontaspis fero and goblin shark – Mitsukurina owstoni sharks.
+This article is about a school shark tagging program.

 Some species are encountered more than others, one such species is the school shark – Galeorhinus galeus which is one of New Zealand’s most commonly encountered inshore shark species.
 Known by many names e.g., Tope, Tupere, Grey boy, and sand shark, school shark’s can be mistaken for other shark species such as bronze whalers – Carcharhinus brachyurus.
 More school shark or tope photographs.